Logo Doctoral Certificate Program in Agricultural Economics Deutsch

 2. Dual representations of preferences

-3. Labor supply
+3. Labour supply

-2. Agricultural production and factor demand
+2. Agricultural production, supply and factor demand

 1. Basic concepts